Ads-Error 0x701 : Service is not supported by server

 The Twincat software is a closed source DLL, so if your program crashes you can’t really understand why.
 Case in point - the error in the title (Ads-Error 0x701) has nothing to do with any server (as the error message says).
 I got this since I tried to apply a listener for state changes using AdsStateChanged.
 Apparently that’s not possible, but since the error happens inside a closed DLL and the Beckhoff website only list the error codes that you’ll get in Visual Studio, you won’t get any help there.
 A well built documentation will contain examples/explanations of what has gone wrong.
 In this case, I’m 99% sure that this error is just triggered randomly since it’s not captured properly anywhere else, but it’s very odd to expose handlers that you shouldn’t use?

 So how should one use AdsStateChanged then?
 Well, the entire documentation for the library is just the JavaDoc output.
 There are no examples and just very brief textual explanations of parameters that usually just repeat the name of the parameter (as in “nIndexGroup” being documented as “Index Group” without explaning what Index Group actually does).

 You’re just being negative…

 No I’m not.
 The world has moved on and this is an old style company.
 I love learning new tech, but this is too much uphill for my taste.
-Every day for 3 solid weeks has been getting a little further and then hitting a new wall.
-All I am trying here is to use their products.
+Every day for 3 solid weeks has been an excersise of getting a little further and then hitting a new wall.
+All I am trying to do here is to use their products.
 It shouldn’t be hard to get started.
 It should be hard to solve problems, but not to make the darn thing work at all.

 Better documentation alone would provide me a better starting experience.
 Throw in some introductory videos and I would even know where and how to find help other than calling the support hotline…